The window of Davish News

 For this exhibition David selected photographs depicting the ocean from this archive, and mailed them to Barnie as postcards.
 Some David remembers their locations, but many he has forgotten where they were taken.
 Maybe they are from his road trip up the California coast making his Public Access project in 2010, or maybe they depict a location somewhere near an exhibition or residency he was invited to.
 Or a trip with a friend to Tijuana to look at the Mexican-American border.
 Even though the locations might be forgotten, each image attests to his presence and being someplace in the world.

-The photographs will be exhibited on rotation in the community notice boards/low budget advertising spaces found in the windows of newsagents, off licences and corner shops across London.
+The photographs will be exhibited on rotation in the community notice board/low budget advertising space in the window of Davish News in Elephant and Castle, London.

 – David Horvitz and Barnie Page

 David Horvitz (b.
 1981, Los Angeles, USA) lives and works in Los Angeles.
 He studied at the UC Riverside and received his MFA from the Bard College.

 Unfolding as a series of ongoing actions, David Horvitz’s projects often subvert standardized systems and patterns of circulation, finding loopholes and alternative logics within them.